- Class: Aves

 Colorful skin around its neck and face is pigmented in a palette of blues, turquoise, and purple with pink to red highlights.
 While the casque is dark-colored on the outside and protected by a dense bone layer resembling a horse hoof or tortoise shell, the inside is made up of fragile, spongy honeycomb tissue with more air spaces toward the rear of the structure.
 The casque may be the product of mutual sexual selection, used by both sexes to evaluate mate quality.
-However, keepers have noted some “crummy casques” that are perfectly attractive to mates.
+However, wildlife care specialists have noted some “crummy casques” that are perfectly attractive to mates.

 HABITAT AND DIET

 Right at home.
-Southern cassowaries inhabit rain forests of northeastern Australia and the island of New Guinea, as well as the Indonesian islands of Ceram and Aru.
-Generally, cassowaries are associated with dense, tropical rain forest, with a penchant for old growth forest.
+Southern cassowaries inhabit rainforests of northeastern Australia and the island of New Guinea, as well as the Indonesian islands of Ceram and Aru.
+Generally, cassowaries are associated with dense, tropical rainforest, with a penchant for old growth forest.
 The southern variety may also be found in lowland forests, savannas, forest edges and riverbanks, and even mangroves and fruit plantations.

 The skinny on skin.
 Cassowaries have a short, black bill.
 It can open its mouth wide to swallow large food items whole.
 It has long, thick, powerful legs that are gray in color.
 Its large feet have three toes, with a secret weapon being a five-inch-long dagger-like claw on each foot.
 Legs and feet are covered in protective armor-like scutes.

 Cassowaries mostly feast on fallen fruit, snails, and fungi, but when they have high-protein cravings, they feed on small mammals and reptiles, dead or alive.
 They use their feet to scour the forest floor for a meal.
 Being largely dependent on fruit, they need diverse forest habitat with plants that supply food all year long.
 One study in Queensland revealed that southern cassowaries consume fruits of at least 75 different types of forest plants.
-When wild food becomes scarce, cassowaries will raid gardens, orchards, and commercial crops like bananas and mulberries.
+When food becomes scarce, cassowaries will raid gardens, orchards, and commercial crops like bananas and mulberries.

 At the Zoo, cassowaries are given a variety of fruits, pellets, and protein, to keep them healthy.
 They need to eat a great deal of food (often 10 percent of their body weight!), as it passes quickly through the digestive tract.

-This diurnal species spends about a third of its time foraging for fruit and other tasty sustenance, which it does by wandering slowly along established tracts, picking up food with its beak, and tossing it in the air so that it falls into its mouth and is swallowed whole.
+This diurnal bird spends about a third of its time foraging for fruit and other tasty sustenance, which it does by wandering slowly along established tracts, picking up food with its beak, and tossing it in the air so that it falls into its mouth and is swallowed whole.
 Cassowary scat is colorful and packed full of seeds and partially digested fruits, which helps regenerate the forest.